 Free (no cost except your minutes)

-Learn more about Sámi Stories: Art and Identity of an Arctic People with your cellphone!
-Hear the exhibition’s curators share their thoughts on several exhibition highlights and walk you through this innovative exhibition.
-Call 212.514.0013 to begin the audio tour.
+Learn more about ICELAND: Artists Respond to Place with your cellphone!
+Hear the exhibition’s artists and curator share their thoughts on several exhibition highlights and walk you through the gallery.
+Call 212.514.0013 to begin the tour.